 Organizations or individuals that use the Brewers Association Beer Style Guidelines (“Guidelines”) must be aware that they are updated yearly with significant changes including editing, deletion and/or addition of beer styles.
 Changes are not tracked from year to year.
 The updated version of the Guidelines is usually posted in February or early March each year.
 Therefore, Brewers Association recommends annual updates to products based on the Guidelines.

 Use of Guidelines

-When provided free: may do so by inserting the following verbiage in all print, web, app or other instances that reference the beer style guidelines, with the correct year inserted for 20xx:
+Individuals may use by inserting the following verbiage in all print, web, app or other instances that reference the beer style guidelines, with the correct year inserted for 20xx:

 - Unchanged: “20xx Brewers Association Beer Style Guidelines used with permission of Brewers Association”